You’ll need some blindfolds and ‘obstacles’… anything from chairs, desks, bean bags, hula hoops, etc.

 If you’re looking for an outdoor activity – this one is easy to take onto the field or play area.
 Use shrubs and trees as obstacles!

 The important part of this game is the set-up.
-You’ll need to encourage the students to develop a dramatic ‘character’ and you can too.
-When you give the following instructions take on the part of their commander.
+You may want to encourage your students to develop a dramatic ‘character’ (and you can too by taking on the role of a flight commander!)

 I am your commander.
 Got that?
 As my officers and intrepid adventurers, you need to follow these instructions very carefully:

 - you will need to work in pairs to complete this mission

 - you are exploring a part of the Amazon rainforest which has never been explored before

 - there are snakes (point to snakes – scarves, hula hoops) that cannot be disturbed.
 I repeat; cannot be disturbed!